nlohmann/json/README.md

 - Clang 3.4 - 3.9 (and possibly later)
 - Microsoft Visual C++ 2015 / 14.0 (and possibly later)

-The code is currently checked with Travis for GCC 4.9, GCC

 I would be happy to learn about other compilers/versions.

 Please note: